“So, Blood Cultures… or No?” – Use of Blood Cultures in the ED

 - Kyle Delbar

-Authors: Kyle Delbar, MD (Resident Physician, Department of Emergency Medicine, Advocate Christ Medical Center, Chicago, IL); Michael Cirone, MD (@mcironeMD, Assistant Program Director, Department of Emergency Medicine, Advocate Christ Medical Center, Chicago, IL) // Edited by Alex Koyfman, MD (@EMHighAK) and Brit Long, MD (@long_brit)
+Authors: Kyle Delbar, MD (EM Resident Physician, Department of Emergency Medicine, Advocate Christ Medical Center, Chicago, IL) and Michael Cirone, MD (@mcironeMD, Assistant Program Director, Department of Emergency Medicine, Advocate Christ Medical Center, Chicago, IL) // Edited by: Alex Koyfman, MD (@EMHighAK) and Brit Long, MD (@long_brit)

 A 71-year-old male with a past medical history of cutaneous T-cell lymphoma who underwent chemotherapy 1 week ago presents to the ED (Emergency Department) today with fever.
 His vital signs are T 38 C, HR 143, BP 108/64, RR 18, 95% on room air.
 On exam he is alert, oriented, and diaphoretic.
 After walking out of the room, you run into the nurse who is grabbing vacutainers and asks, “So, blood cultures…or no?”